Para acesso aos Produtos do MapBiomas Fogo (incluindo Relatório Anual, assets e toolkit) acesse esse LINK

 GENERAL CHARACTERISTICS

-The work was organized by biome and region, with samples collected in burned and unburned areas to train the algorithm by region.
-In addition, reference maps were used, such as the MODIS burned areas product (MCD64A1 - https://lpdaac.usgs.gov/products/mcd64a1v006/) with a spatial resolution of 500 m, GABAM (Global Annual Burned Area Map - https://gee-community-catalog.org/projects/gabam/) with 30 m resolution, fire hotspots, and burn scars from INPE (https://terrabrasilis.dpi.inpe.br/queimadas/bdqueimadas/).
+The work was organized by biomes and regions, with sample collection in burned and unburned areas for training the algorithm by region.
+In addition, reference maps were used, such as the MODIS Burned Area product (MCD64A1 – https://lpdaac.usgs.gov/products/mcd64a1v006/) with a spatial resolution of 500 m, GABAM (Global Annual Burned Area Map - https://gee-community-catalog.org/projects/gabam/) with 30 m resolution, fire hotspots, and burn scars from INPE (https://terrabrasilis.dpi.inpe.br/queimadas/bdqueimadas/).

 The image processing and classification routines used to map burned areas in Brazil followed six stages: